finsterwalder/fileutils/README.md

 NioFileWatcher does not work reliably on NFS mounted file systems.
 The NioFileWatcher registers itself for all changes in the parent directory of the file to watch.

+Further details can be found in the JavaDoc of the corresponding classes.